 - The rise in domestic commerce: When its nearest rival Virgin Australia stopped increasing its capacity, Qantas has seen a growth in its domestic business.
 The result is that the airline was capable of filling more seats and consequently increasing its earnings in the local marketplace which is also being reflected in international.

 - Cost-cutting success: Qantas Airways has been successful in reducing 2 billion in annual expenses over the course of three years.
-The arrangement between the airline and the unions has helped reduce unnecessary wage increases as well as an end to pay increase for employees for 18 months.
+The arrangement between the airline and the unions has helped reduce unnecessary wage increases as well as an end to pay increases for employees for 18 months.
 These factors Ahve allowed the company to reduce expenses.

 Weaknesses of Qantas Airlines – SWOT Analysis Of Qantas Airlines